 Enrollment & Registration

 These regulations govern types of enrollment at Loyola beyond the admissions process.
 This includes procedures for initiating actions such as (but not limited to) auditing a course, changing majors, applying for a double major, or filing for a leave of absence or medical withdrawal.
-Veterans certification and active duty process can be found in this section.
-Additionally, these regulations describe processes involving classroom discipline and dismissal from the university.
+Veterans certification and military service (active duty) processes can be found in this section.
+Additionally, these regulations describe processes involving classroom discipline and academic dismissal from the university.
 The following topics are covered:

 - Academic Advising